 - The accident directly caused the injuries sustained and the damage to the vehicle;

 Questions regarding liability in accidents involving more than two vehicles require analysis and review of relevant documentation.
 These include eyewitness statements and police reports by our team of attorneys.
 In those instances, you can allocate fault.
 For example, in a 7-car collision, the last car in the chain can still bear liability but to a lesser extent than the 6 cars preceding it.

-Los Angeles car accident attorney Jacoby & Meyers has extensive experience researching the causes and responsibility of accidents and proving those cases in court.
+Los Angeles car accident attorney Jacoby & Meyers has extensive experience researching the causes and responsibilities of accidents and proving those cases in court.
 Contact Jacoby & Meyers to discuss your accident and the resources they can make available to prove your claim.

 How Can You Prove Negligence In Court?

 Anyone who suffered injuries due to a third-party driver’s negligence on the road in a car accident may receive legal compensation for his or her damages and bodily injuries.
 This also includes and extends to the injured party’s vehicle passengers.
 It applied even when the driver didn’t suffer injuries in the car accident, but the passengers did.
 Proving negligence is what our team of aggressive litigation attorneys does day in and day out.
 We gather facts and evidence, which are demonstrable and provable before the court and judge.
 Our law firm obtains the police report if there is one.
 We also speak to witnesses and identify the defendant’s insurance, including known coverages or assets.

 Negligence in the eyes of the law results when another driver had a duty to drive and operate their car in a safe manner but failed to do so due to inadequate care.
 Car accident injury lawyers can identify legal arguments, strengths, and visible weaknesses.
 These depend on the facts gathered and how our team of attorneys evaluates your case.
 This analysis enables us to prove negligence exists.
 It also proved that the negligence caused you harm, entitling you to legal monetary damages.

 California Law Regarding the Burden of Proof